larray-project/larray/doc/source/tutorial/getting_started.rst

 ---------------------------------

-The LArray project provides an optional package called :ref:`larray-editor <start-dependencies-gui>` allowing users to explore and edit arrays using a graphical interface.
+The LArray project provides an optional package called :ref:`larray-editor <start-dependencies-gui>` allowing users to explore and edit arrays through a graphical interface.
-This package is automatically installed with **larrayenv**.
+The larray-editor tool is automatically available when installing the **larrayenv** metapackage from conda.

 To explore the content of arrays in read-only mode, import ``larray-editor`` and call :py:func:`view`